PTAB

 - Core Argument for this Ground:

-- Expectation of Success: Petitioner asserted a POSITA would have had a high expectation of success, as the proposed combination involves applying known, standard techniques (JPEG encoding, dedicated file directories) to a conventional digital camera (Sony) to achieve predictable improvements in accessibility and performance.
+- Expectation of Success: The combination involved applying known, standardized techniques (JPEG encoding, separate file directories) to a conventional digital camera system to achieve predictable improvements in compatibility and performance.

 Ground 2: Claims 1-12 are obvious over Anderson in view of Cohen and Haseno.